-The Group has completed development of an exciting new In Vehicle repeater product, known as the IVX and has received the first orders for the product with delivery scheduled in 2018.
+The Group has completed development of an exciting new In Vehicle repeater product, known as the IVX and has completed the first deliveries in 2018 and has a healthy opportunity pipeline for the product.

 This is an example of a Specialised Radio Product offering where our product addresses a market "gap" with a competitive edge in terms of features and capability and the company utilises "small company agility" to be first to market with an innovative product.